AFIT-R/afit-r.github.io/import/import.md

 ### Base R functions {#base_text_import}
 `read.table()` is a multipurpose work-horse function in base R for importing data.
 The functions `read.csv()` and `read.delim()` are special cases of `read.table()` in which the defaults have been adjusted for efficiency.
-To illustrate these functions let's work with this [.csx file](https://www.dropbox.com/s/63wgqkmd7b3o3wd/mydata.csv?dl=1) which looks like (be sure to save this file in your working directory):
+To illustrate these functions let's work with this [.csv file](https://www.dropbox.com/s/63wgqkmd7b3o3wd/mydata.csv?dl=1) which looks like (be sure to save this file in your working directory):

 ```r